tiger2017/MLclf/README.md

 #### In order to make the mini/tiny-imagenet dataset fit the format requirement for the classical classification task.
 MLclf made a proper transformation (recombination and splitting) of the original mini/tiny-imagenet dataset.
 #### The transformed dataset of mini-imagenet is divided into train, validation and test dataset, each dataset of which includes 100 classes.
 Each image has the size 84x84 pixels with 3 channels.
-#### The transformed dataset of mini-imagenet is divided into train, validation and test dataset, each dataset of which includes 200 classes.
+#### The transformed dataset of tiny-imagenet is divided into train, validation and test dataset, each dataset of which includes 200 classes.
 Each image has the size 64x64 pixels with 3 channels.

+#### Notice: The provider of tiny-imagenet dataset does not public the labels of testing dataset, so there is no labels for the original raw testing dataset.

 The MLclf package can be found at: https://github.com/tiger2017/MLclf
                             or at: https://pypi.org/project/MLclf/